Skip navigation

 Why do I need a blood pressure test?

 A blood pressure measurement is often included as part of a regular checkup.
-Adults 18 years and older should have their blood pressure measured at least once every two to five years.
-You should get tested every year if you have certain risk factors.
-You may be at higher risk if you:
+Everyone age 3 or older should have their blood pressure checked by their provider at least once a year.

-• Are 40 years old or older
+• Are 40 years old or older.

-• Are overweight or have obesity
+• Are overweight or have obesity.

-• Have a family history of heart disease or diabetes
+• Have a family history of heart disease or diabetes.

-• Take birth control pills
+• Take birth control pills or other medicines that can increase your blood pressure.

 • Are Black/African American.
-Black/African Americans have a higher rate of high blood pressure than other racial and ethnic groups
+Black/African Americans are more likely than other racial and ethnic groups to have high blood pressure.

 What happens during a blood pressure test?